koayon/awesome-adaptive-computation/README.md

 That is to say Adaptive Computation makes models more `robust`.

-However, for problems where we're concerned about systems being deceptive or mesa-optimising increasing the ammount of inference-time compute increases their ability to do so.
+However, for problems where we're concerned about systems being deceptive or mesa-optimising increasing the amount of inference-time compute increases their ability to do so.
 Here the failure is not a "mistake" but entirely intentional from the system's perspective.
 Inference-time search is one way that a model could implement [deceptive alignment](https://arxiv.org/pdf/1906.01820.pdf) for